Gino's East

-Gino's East is a Chicago-based restaurant chain specializing in Deep Dish pizza.
+Gino's East is a Chicago-based restaurant chain specializing in deep-dish pizza.
 Two cab drivers opened the original location in 1966.

 History

-The original Gino's East was opened in 1966 by Sam Levine, Fred Bartoli, and George Loverde.
+Gino's East was opened in 1966 by Sam Levine, Fred Bartoli, and George Loverde.
+Previously, they had opened the original Gino's in 1960 at 930 N. Rush Street.

 They bought a building on East Superior Street "but didn't know what to put in it," Levine told a Tribune reporter in 1983, when the restaurant was sold to new owners.
 "Then someone said, 'Put pizza in it.'
 But we didn't know pizza from nothing."

-The original Gino's served deep dish pizza at 162 E. Superior St., a block from the Magnificent Mile, from 1966 until 2000.
+Gino's East served deep dish pizza at 162 E. Superior St., a block from the Magnificent Mile, from 1966 until 2000.
 In 2000, the building was torn down due to structural issues.
 The restaurant moved to the 600 block of North Wells just two days later.

 In 2003, Buona Beef built a new building at 162 E Superior St. After a few years, Buona reached out to the president of Gino's East, Jeff Himmel, in hopes of selling them the new property.
 Gino's returned to their original location, in a new building, in June 2006.

 Alice Mae Redmond

 Although the original owners were Italian (Loverde was born in Sicily and Bartoli was a first generation Italian American), they did not create the recipe for Gino's deep dish.
 Alice Mae Redmond, a Black woman originally working as a cook at Pizzeria Uno, was hired by the friends.
 Alice Mae had worked at competing Pizzeria Uno for 17 years, where she developed a special dough recipe.
 She claimed that she did not like the crust at Uno's, saying it was "too hard to push".

-Alice Mae continued to work at Gino's East as a pizza cook and recipe developer for 29 years, retiring in 1989.
+Alice Mae continued to work at the original Gino's and Gino's East as a pizza cook and recipe developer for 29 years, retiring in 1989.
 Her nephew, Glenn Hudley, continued to work as a manager.